nxtwave/wetter/README.md

 * The application uses Bootstrap Version 4.
 * Bootstrap is installed using npm install, and it is configured into the application through the cli.angular.json file.

+### Core Weather Module

+* The WeatherReport component injects the WeatherService for data retrieval.
+* The template contains a form and a presentation section.
+User enters a zipcode into the form input and clicks the search button.
+* The search method of the component calls the data service with the zipcode value.
+* The service calls the local proxy service passing the zipcode value.
+* The proxy service calls the Open Weather API and the results are returned to the Angular service which returns an Observable object to the component.
+* The component subscribes to the Observable, and when the results are returned, a presentation object is created from the service result, and the Angular template renders the result.
+* If the service does not return a result, the error property is updated, and the template renders an error message.